 kubectl kots install garden-enterpriseand provide the required environment configuration through the admin console—a web application that runs locally.

 You should also review the Environment Configuration guide and make sure you have all the required configuration values at hand.

-There's no need to worry though, aborting an installation and starting anew is easy as pie, and you can modify your environment configuration at any time.
+There's no need to worry though, aborting an installation and starting anew is possible with one click, and you can modify your environment configuration at any time.
 And if you're unsure of anything or have any questions, don't hesitate to reach out to your dedicated account manager.
 We're here to help 🙂

 You'll also be asked for a password to the admin console.
 Make sure to note your password as you'll need it later.

 Once you've provided your input, the admin console web application will start on your localhost.
 Please visit the application at the given path in your browser.

 It'll start by asking you to upload your Garden Enterprise license.

 By now you should have received your Garden Enterprise License.
 Upload it via the admin console.